jeffpar/pcjs.v1/blog/2014/09/30/README.md

 My (JavaScript) Coding Conventions
 ---

 Some ramblings about my JavaScript coding conventions.
-This is not an attempt to change anyone's mind about anything, just an explanation of why things are they way they are (and will be more useful once PCjs moves from a private to a public GitHub repository).
+This is not an attempt to convince anyone of anything, just an explanation of why things are they way they are (and which will be more useful once PCjs moves from a private to a public GitHub repository in the near future).

 ### Tabs vs. Spaces